Wind and Truth: Plot

 Dalinar challenges Odium for the Contest of Champions, which may end the war.
-Kaladin and his Honorspren Sylphrena depart for Shinovar.
-Szeth joins Kaladin to seek Ishar and restore the Oathpact.
+Kaladin and his Honorspren Sylphrena depart for Shinovar, seeking the Herald Ishar, who Dalinar hopes can aid him in restoring the Oathpact after Jezrien's death.
+Szeth joins Kaladin on his journey to Shinovar to fulfill his 4th ideal, which is the cleansing of Shinovar.
 They arrive at Azir and await the Highstorm.
 Shallan and Adolin plan to return to Urithiru.
 Shallan learns that Ba-Ado-Mishram had been imprisoned within the spiritual realm, and that the Ghostbloods are seeking power through Ba-Ado-Mishram.
 Shallan decides to thwart the Ghostbloods' plan.
 Shallan and Adolin discover an army of Singers preparing to attack Azimir.
 They meet up with Kaladin at Azir and return to Urithiru.
 Odium, with Taravangian as his vessel, arrives at Tu Bayla and witnesses the outcome of the battle.